skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 flooded, which makes progress problematic.

 > Let's skip the maze.
 The upshot here was that the tunnel would often
 > fork off.
-The players eventually figure out that the Dwarves who dug
+The players eventually figure out that the dwarves who dug
 > this were trying to dig in a straight line, but were sometimes
 > thwarted by rotten rock, flooding, and cave-ins, and were thus
 > obliged to back up and route around the bad spot.